Download our FREE smartphone app today!

 - When first making contact with families regarding the non-completion of online learning or for welfare matters, our parents will be asked if students have access to a computer and the internet at their home.
 This is where the digital needs of the students should be discussed.

-- We have some laptops and internet dongles available to loan to students who are self-isolating or absent with COVID-19.
+- We have some laptops and internet dongles or data cards available to loan to students who are self-isolating or absent with COVID-19.

 - Where this is not possible, hard copies of work can be provided to students for collection from main reception.
 This should be coordinated with the student’s Head of House.